isomerpages/moe-stmargaretpri/_learning-at-sms/Home Based Learning.md

 ##### 1. Student Forget Username

-Your username is usually the first 5 characters of your full name and last 4 digits of birth cert or NRIC together with the alphabet, e.g. TANAH2345X.
+Your SLS username is usually the first 5 characters of your full name and last 4 digits of birth cert or NRIC together with the alphabet, e.g. TANAH2345X.

 _Note: Usernames will not contain spaces or special characters such as apostrophes (') and hyphens (-)._